h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. When would you choose univariate over multivariate methods?
 5. Compare scalability of univariate vs multivariate approaches
 6. If a multivariate method requires $O(n^2)$ operations per feature subset evaluation and a univariate method requires $O(n)$ operations per feature, calculate the computational advantage of univariate methods for datasets with 100, 1000, and 10000 features.
 Express the speedup as a ratio and percentage.
+7. Design a scenario where multivariate methods would be preferred
+8. If feature interactions are important, how do you compensate for univariate limitations?
+9. Compare the memory requirements of univariate vs multivariate methods
+10. What are the trade-offs between computational efficiency and selection quality?

 For a detailed explanation of this question, see [Question 8: Advantages and Disadvantages](L8_2_8_explanation.md).